ajsun2/ios-validator-app/README.md

 - Password* - Must contain at least 12 characters, include an uppercase, lowercase, number, and special characters

-- Representative Username ^* — Must be alphanumeric and may contain at most one special character (_ or @)
+- Representative Username* — Must be alphanumeric and may contain at most one special character (_ or @)

 **\* Required fields**